spyderxyz/BITZXIER-Privacy-Policy/README.md

-# BITZXIER Privacy Policy
+# SOWARD Privacy Policy
-Thank you for choosing BITZXIER!
-This Privacy Policy outlines how we collect, use, store, and protect your data when you use the BITZXIER Discord bot.
-By using BITZXIER, you agree to the practices described in this policy.
+Thank you for choosing SOWARD!
+This Privacy Policy outlines how we collect, use, store, and protect your data when you use the SOWARD Discord bot.
+By using SOWARD, you agree to the practices described in this policy.

 📊 Data Collection
-BITZXIER is a free-to-use Discord bot that offers powerful features like automod, antispam, anti-nuke, welcome messages, role assignment, and giveaways.
-To function properly, BITZXIER collects and stores limited non-personal data:
+SOWARD is a free-to-use Discord bot that offers powerful features like automod, antispam, anti-nuke, welcome messages, role assignment, and giveaways.
+To function properly, SOWARD collects and stores limited non-personal data:

 Server IDs – to manage configurations on a per-server basis.